 What are playground use zones?

-Playground use zones are designated areas surrounding each item of playground equipment, which must be kept empty and free from other structures or decorations.
+A playground use zone is defined as the surface under and around the playground equipment onto which a child could fall.
+This area must be filled with some type of playground safety surfacing to help absorb some of the child’s fall.
+They are designated areas surrounding each item of playground equipment, which must be kept empty and free from other structures or decorations.

 These zones help kids stay safe as they navigate around the playground.
 If a child were to fall or jump from one playground structure and land on another, they could get hurt.
 Having at least six feet of empty space around every structure on the playground guarantees that they will land on the impact-absorbing surface material instead.